code-for-coffee/learning-scala/wk2/README.md

 * Like values and other types, functions can be assigned to variables, stored, etc
 * This is similar to Javascript
 * Functions that accept other functions are arguments are higher-order functions (HOF)

+###### Naming Conventions

+It’s a common convention to use names like f, g, and h for parameters to a higher-order function.
+In functional programming, we tend to use very short variable names, even one-letter names.
+This is usually because HOFs are so general that they have no opinion on what the argument should actually do.
+All they know about the argument is its type.
+Many functional programmers feel that short names make code eas- ier to read, since it makes the structure of the code easier to see at a glance.

+#### Polymorphism / Abstraction

+* We've only used monomorphic data; functions that operate one one type of data
+* This means absolute and factorial require Int args
+* Our HOF format function also requires `f: Int => Int`
+* We want our HOF's to accept _any_ type given
+* This would create a polymorphic function

+#### Recursive Functions and Tails

+* To make sure we don't swamp our heap with recursive requests, we use tail recursion
+* Annotate recursive loops with `@annotation.tailrec`

+####